sidladdha/price_impact_afp/README.md

 # Machine Learning Model Analysis Project
 ## Overview
 This project consists of multiple Python scripts aimed at analyzing machine learning models, evaluating their performance using various metrics, and visualizing the results.
 The project includes scripts for:
+- Data processing and feature enginerring
+- VAR and IRF Analysis
-- Model training and evaluation
+- Modelling and Evaluation
-- Price impact analysis using ML models
+- Price and robustness analysis
-- SHAP value interpretation
+- SHAP Analysis
-- Evaluation metric table generation
-- Best model analysis with visualization
-- VAR (Vector AutoRegression) modeling

 ## Installation